ESP - Cyber Risk Governance

 The visibility enabled by the Elemental solution provides a rich set of multi-faceted value, trust and security compliance indicators.

-During its risk assessment calculations, ESP is combining for each observed system the following factors:
+During its automated risk scores and values calculations, ESP is combining for each observed system the following factors:

 Compliance & Trust Indicators: The unified policy framework delivered by ESP encompasses a wide array of native policy based controls that traverse the many operational layers of computing devices.
 In quantifying a measure of the degree of risk to which a system is exposed, the ESP takes into account the system’s compliance with its assigned security policies, as well as the compliance of systems it trusts.
 Collectively, a system’s adherence to and conformance with a set of well written security policies provides a robust and comprehensive methodology for assessing the potential for that system to be compromised or disrupted.